wireapp/wire-server/docs/src/understand/classified-domains.md

           domains: ["domain-that-is-classified.link"]
           ...
 ```
-Note: This is only a `backend` level configuration option, the `team` configuration mentionned below only exists for technical reasons and is not actually accessible in any way.
+Note: This is only a `backend` level configuration option, the `team` configuration mentioned below only exists for technical reasons and is not actually accessible in any way.

 Here is a table to navigate the possible configurations: